imconnorngl/overlay/README.md

 You should use an overlay because it helps you avoid snipers nicks, and sweaty players.

-You can find out if a player is a sniper or a nick with the tags e.g:
+You can find out if a player is partied or is a nick with the tags e.g:

-S = Sniper, N = Nick.
+Party
+Nicked

 ## Where can I download the overlay?